-With respect to minor dependent children working in the farming operation, the current United States Department of Labor regulations provide for parental exemptions from most child labor laws.
-When employing children other than your own, you should consult the current child labor regulations issued by the United States Department of Labor and the Department of Labor for the State where you reside.
+Concerning minor dependent children working in the farming operation, the current United States Department of Labor regulations provide parental exemptions from most child labor laws.
+When employing children other than your own, you should consult the existing child labor regulations issued by the United States Department of Labor and the Department of Labor for the state where you reside.
 It is not uncommon for differences to exist when comparing state and federal regulations.
-It is the responsibility of the employer to check both the Federal and State child labor laws to insure compliance with both agencies.
+It is the responsibility of the employer to check both Federal and State child labor laws to ensure compliance with both agencies.